 - (1) Description of material products for which liabilities are held - (2) Methodology employed.
 If stochastic techniques are not used, the reasons should be disclosed along with any plans to adopt such methods - (3) Description of investment return model and calibration process - (4) Description of fund mapping process used to develop valuation cost distributions - (5) Liability assumptions detailing expected experience and margins for adverse deviations separately [including, if applicable, reset utilization, fund transfers, consideration of future deposits or other features] - (6) Rationale for choice of assumptions - (7) Whether hedging is employed to manage the risks and whether the liabilities reflect the hedged cash flows.
 In such situations, the additional capital provision should be determined assuming no hedging unless explicit written approval (subject to strict criteria) is obtained from OSFI.
-See Table 4.4 below. - (8) Level of liabilities held in respect of guarantee costs [i.e. CTE (60) to CTE (80) or other].
+See Table 4.4 below. - (8) Provision for Adverse Deviation (PfAD) included in the financial statements. - (9) Any additional provisions or margins not included in the financial statements. - (10) Level of liabilities held in respect of guarantee costs [i.e. CTE (60) to CTE (80) or other].
 Any movement in CTE level should be based accordingly upon specific criteria similar to changes in other valuation assumptions.
-The Appointed Actuary should disclose the impact on reserves and include an explicit statement with respect to the nature, rationale and effect of such changes. - (9) Total liability and required capital - (10) Whether OSFI has approved an internal model for determination of capital requirements and if approved, a confirmation that it is being used to determine capital - (11) For each material product, total MER, charge for guarantees, and charges available in adverse scenarios and assumed in valuation to fund costs after recovery of deferred acquisition costs (DAC) - (12) Any reclassification of the total equivalent account charge ("MER") between amounts used to provide for guarantee and those used to provide for DAC - (13) Brief description of controls on model use and the associated development of costs distributions and liability values
+The Appointed Actuary should disclose the impact on liabilities and include an explicit statement with respect to the nature, rationale and effect of such changes. - (11) Total liability and required capital - (12) Whether OSFI has approved an internal model for determination of capital requirements and if approved, a confirmation that it is being used to determine capital